Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test3_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The clues are well-crafted and provide a good level of challenge.
-The informed clues are strong, the misinformed clues create confusion, and the fake clues are effective.
-The difficulty is just right.
+**Reasoning:** The combination of informed, misinformed, and fake clues creates a balanced challenge.
+The informed clues are strong enough to guide towards the correct answer, while the misinformed and fake clues provide sufficient misdirection to make the game interesting.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 4.3/5
+**Overall Quality Score:** 3.7/5

 **Pass/Fail:** ✅ PASS